lmorg/murex/docs/parser/logical-and.md

 Second command does not run because the first command produces an error:

 ```
-» err: one && out: two
+» err one && out two
 one
 ```